-The Report also provides an analysis of the District's annual financial status.
-It separates and apportions the cost of General Benefit, as defined in the Report, and the cost of Special Benefit (i.e. funded by the assessment) of the street lighting services to the benefiting properties.
+The Report also provides an analysis of each zone's annual financial status.
+It separates and apportions the cost of General Benefit, as defined in the Report, and the cost of Special Benefit (i.e. funded by the assessment) of the landscape maintenance services to the benefiting properties.
 The General Fund is also programmed to cover additional costs, aside from the cost of General Benefit, which are outlined in the Fiscal Impact section of this report.

 The maximum assessment rate is the maximum amount that can be used to calculate the assessment levied on the property tax roll.
 If the property owners previously approved an annual inflationary adjustment, the Report recommends adjusting the maximum rates by the adjustment.
-Zone 02 has a property owner approved adjustment.
+Zone 04 is the only zone without a property owner approved adjustment.

 The applied assessment rate is the amount that is used to calculate the assessment actually levied on the property tax roll.
-The applied assessment is the amount necessary to fund the services of the District for the upcoming fiscal year.
+The applied assessment is the amount necessary to fund the services of the zone, including administration and reserves, for the upcoming fiscal year.
 The applied assessment rate cannot exceed the maximum assessment rate.
 The assessment is calculated by applying the rate on an equivalent benefit unit basis, as defined in the Report, of those parcels in the zone.
 The proposed maximum and applied assessments, by parcel, are included in the Report.